Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 *To turn on wireless:*

--   Touch the icons in the top right corner of the screen to active the Wi-Fi, or go via “Settings”
+-   Touch the icons in the top right corner of the screen to active the Wi-Fi, or go via "Settings"

--   Touch “Wi-Fi”
+-   Touch "Wi-Fi"

 -   Find the available wireless hotspot or network in the list and tap its name

--   Touch “connect”
+-   Touch "connect"

 -   Wait for wireless signal icon (without an x) to show up in the list of icons top right